tankangliang/tp/docs/UserGuide.md

 ### Saving data

-Your data automatically saved after every change.
+Your data is automatically saved after every change.
 The file is saved in the ubiquitous `.json` format, which allows you to edit the file manually without even opening **TBM** up.
 The location for this file is `./data/tbmManager.json` (indicated at the bottom left of the window), where the `.` represents the directory where you have saved `TBM.jar`.
 Here's a snippet of this editable text file: